-On March 17, Alan Markus, head of the Department of Creative and Cultural Practices of the Faculty of Language, Literature, Music and Visual Culture of Aberdeen State University, will give a guest lecture "Living Witness: Representation of a Post-Traumatic City Waiting for Peace" for Karazin residents.
+On March 17, Alan Markus, Head of the Department of Creative and Cultural Practices of the School of Language, Literature, Music and Visual Culture of Aberdeen State University, will give a guest lecture "Living Witness: Representation of a Post-Traumatic City Waiting for Peace" for Karazin residents.

 This lecture continues the series of lectures under the auspices of Karazin University "For One Lecture to Victory: Speakers of the World in Support of Karazin University".